guilhemmarchand/trackme/docs/rest_api_reference.rst

 elastic_shared / Get shared Elastic Sources collection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**This endpoint retrieves the entired shared Elastic Sources collection returned as a JSON array, its requires a GET call with no data required:**
+**This endpoint retrieves the entired shared Elastic Sources collection returned as a JSON array, it requires a GET call with no data required:**

 ::